pradyunsg/furo/docs/development/index.md

 ## Code of Conduct

-furo's [Code of Conduct] that applies within all community spaces.
+furo's [Code of Conduct] applies within all community spaces.
 If you are not familiar with our Code of Conduct policy, take a minute to read the policy before starting with your first contribution.

 ## Decision Making